-Tip: Prague has its own selection of Irish pubs and they are also worth visiting.
-Another alternative is wine bars; they are generally a bit more expensive by Czech standards, but definitely worth trying especially in September for young wine called ‘burčák’.
+Tip: Prague has its own selection of Irish pubs, and they are also worth visiting.
+Another alternative is wine bars; they are generally a bit more expensive by Czech standards, but definitely worth trying, especially in September for young wine called ‘burčák’.

 Bugsy’s Cocktail Bar

 One of the best bars in the city is Bugsy’s Cocktail Bar.
 This is a more upscale establishment that is perfect for couples or small groups to enjoy a relaxing evening or have a few drinks before dinner.
-Located just off of Old Town Square on Parizska, Bugsy’s has a classic 1950s American theme with waiters in bow ties.
+Located just off Old Town Square on Parizska, Bugsy’s has a classic 1950s American theme with waiters in bow ties.
 You won’t be disappointed in the drink selection or the mixing at Bugsy’s.
-The staff has won more bartending awards than any other bar in the country and with over 200 spirits to choose from, there is certain to be something to match your tastes.
-Included are 120 types of single malt whiskey, 90 rums, ultra premium vodka and fine champagne.
+The staff has won more bartending awards than any other bar in the country, and with over 200 spirits to choose from, there is certain to be something to match your tastes.
+Included are 120 types of single malt whiskey, 90 rums, ultra-premium vodka and fine champagne.
 Hours: Daily from 7:00pm until 2:00am

 Good places to have a beer in Prague

 is a pub and microbrewery in Prague.
-The front façade of the 12th-century building has an old, highly-decorated clock above its door.
+The front façade of the 12th-century building has an old, highly decorated clock above its door.
 U Fleků is more expensive than other places, but you are drinking special dark beer brewed on the premises of the oldest Czech brewery in Prague while enjoying live music and chatting with tourists from all over the world.
 Location: Křemencova 11, New Town www.ufleku.cz

 The first pub to serve the world-famous Czech beer, Pilsner Urquell.
 Traditional Czech food.
 Close to underground station Mustek.

 This is a bar and bottle shop together.
-They have a few beers on draught, and hundreds of bottles of different Czech beer.
+They have a few beers on draught and hundreds of bottles of different Czech beer.
 If you’re not sure which to choose, ask the staff for help.
 The bar is located away from the city centre, about a kilometre from the Holesovice station.
 Because of its location, it’s a shame that not many foreigners visit this very friendly bar with its great atmosphere. www.pivnigalerie.cz

-The food is average, but the beer is experimental and very good.
+The food is average, but the beer is experimental and delicious.
 This place is definitely worth a few pints, with a nice atmosphere and friendly service.
 It gets crowded, so expect to wait if you come at dinner time.
 This brewpub is situated close to Charles Square.
 Location: Lípová 15, New Town.

 The Strahov Monastic Brewery (Klasterni Pivovar)

 This microbrewery is located close to the Prague Castle (Strahov Monastery); it serves simple meals and famous Czech beers.
-It might be a bit more expensive by Czech standards, but is still a bargain for British travellers.
+It might be a bit more expensive by Czech standards but is still a bargain for British travellers.

 Les Moules Café